 Existing staff are encouraged to talk to their managers/supervisors about training opportunities in line with School Development Plans.
 If schools are seeking to advertise a vacancy, all are encouraged to consider if there is an opportunity to offer training and a qualification with the new role which may be funded by the levy.

-For any qualification requests that are supported by Headteachers, staff will be able to apply via the External Qualifications, Conferences and Training link in MyApps on the council’s Intranet, and via a link here on eRriding.
+For any qualification requests that are supported by Headteachers, staff will be able to apply via the External Qualifications, Conferences and Training link in MyApps on the council’s Intranet, and via the link here on eRriding.
+After you have completed the name, school and Headteacher details, you will have the option to select 'Qualification' and then proceed to application.

 Application for External Qualifications, Training and Conferences